-Chart provides historical summary of the district's June 30th General Fund cash balance.
-Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$58.8 million as of June 30, 2016.
-This balance does include not any temporary borrowings, and the district's internal cash resources appear sufficient to address cash flow needs in the current year.
+The district currently has a \$20.0 million temporary loan from the Special Reserve for Capital Outlay Projects with repayment projected for June 2016.
+Chart 4 provides a historical summary of the district's June 30th General Fund cash balance.
+Based on the budget's cash flow analysis, the district projects a positive General Fund cash balance of \$34.8 million as of June 30, 2016.
+This balance includes resetting up the \$20.0 million temporary loan from the Special Reserve Fund for Capital Projects, Outlay and appears sufficient to cover July 2016 expenditures (estimated at \$17.2 million based on July 2015 disbursements).
 Our office recommends the district continue to closely monitor cash in all funds to ensure sufficient resources are available.
 In addition, our office strongly advises districts to consult with legal counsel and independent auditors prior to using Cafeteria Special Revenue Fund (Fund 13) and Building Fund (Fund 21) for temporary interfund borrowing purposes to remedy cash shortfalls.